 2. Be A Scientist

-Like we said above, there’s always room for BDRs to get creative and experiment with different strategies.
-That’s why we tell our BDRs-in-training to think of themselves as scientists experimenting to find out what works.
-Notably, we use the term ‘scientist’ (rather than artist) because BDRs should always be measuring their performance and making metrics-based decisions for how to improve.
+Like we said above, there’s always room for SDRs to get creative and experiment with different strategies.
+That’s why we tell our SDRs-in-training to think of themselves as scientists experimenting to find out what works.
+Notably, we use the term ‘scientist’ (rather than artist) because SDRs should always be measuring their performance and making metrics-based decisions for how to improve.

 Different strategies and workflows will function better or worse for different people.
 As you learn what works best for you, make sure to focus on three key metrics:

-- Pure performance (this will be the number of SQAs set for most BDRs)
+- Pure performance (this will be the number of SQAs set for most SDRs)

 - Feedback from prospects and AEs